Skip to main content

 Base Models

-Base Models is the catalog of every model Layer supports — see each model's quality (ELO), popularity, speed, cost, capabilities, and supported aspect ratios.
+Base Models is the catalog of every model Layer supports — see each model's quality (ELO), popularity, speed, cost, capabilities, and supported sizes, and choose which models are available in your workspace.

 The Base Models page is Layer's catalog of every model we currently support — across image, video, 3D, audio, and text.
-It's where you can see exactly what's powering your generations, how each model is rated, and what each one is best at.
+It's where you can see exactly what's powering your generations, how each model is rated, what each one is best at, and which models are turned on for your workspace.

 📘 Base models aren't your custom-trained models.
 These are the foundation models from providers like OpenAI, Google, Black Forest Labs, and ByteDance.
 They power everything in Layer — including the custom styles and models you train on top of them, plus every other model-driven feature.